-We have reviewed all recently issued standards and have determined that, other than as disclosed in Note 2 to our consolidated financial statements appearing elsewhere in this Quarterly Report, such standards will not have a material impact on our financial statements or do not otherwise apply to our operations.
+We have reviewed all recently issued standards and have determined that they will not have a material impact on our financial statements or do not otherwise apply to our operations.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk

 We are a smaller reporting company as defined by Rule 12b-2 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and are not required to provide the information required under this item.